Barbatodon

 The primary species, Barbatodon transylvanicum, was also named by Rãdulescu and Samson.
 It was found in strata dating to the Maastrichtian (Late Cretaceous) of the Sânpetru Formation in Romania.

-"Based on comparisons with the m1s from Vãlioara, the holotype of Barbatodon is regarded as a kogaionid m1," Kielan-Jaworowska and Hurum (2001) had it placed tentatively in the informal 'Paracimexomys group'.
+"Based on comparisons with the m1s from Vălioara, the holotype of Barbatodon is regarded as a kogaionid m1," Kielan-Jaworowska and Hurum (2001) had it placed tentatively in the informal 'Paracimexomys group'.

 A new species, B. oardaensis, has been announced in 2014.
-The species has been discovered in Oarda de Jos, Haţeg Basin, Transylvania.
+The species has been discovered in Oarda de Jos, Hațeg Basin, Transylvania.
 It is characterized by M1 cusp formula 3:4:2 and is much smaller than the two other known species.

 Most of Europe was covered by shallow seas during the Upper Cretaceous, which makes remains of terrestrial animals extremely rare.
 This location is one of the exceptions and the diversity of material is impressive.

 Biology

-Like modern rodents and shrews - as well as the related taeniolabidoid multituberculates -, Barbatodon displays red iron-pigmentation in its teeth.
+Like modern rodents and shrews, as well as the related taeniolabidoid multituberculates, Barbatodon displays red iron-pigmentation in its teeth.
 This distribution is more similar to that seen in shrews than in rodents or taeniolabidoids, suggesting insectivorous habits.
 In the absence of competing mammals, Barbatodon and similar kogaionids display a clear example of island speciation.